DisCEdge: Distributed Context Management for Large Language Models at the Edge: DisCEdge Architecture

 \subsection{Distributed KV Store}

-The persistence layer of our system is built upon a geo-distributed key-value (KV) store, leveraging existing storage systems designed for edge environments such as FReD~\cite{pfandzelter2023fred} or FogStore~\cite{gupta2018fogstore}.
-Note that this distributed KV store is a data storage system for managing user context across edge nodes, distinct from the LLM's internal key-value cache (often called KV-cache) used during inference for attention mechanisms.
-These stores provide the foundational mechanism for replicating and distributing context data across edge nodes.
+The persistence layer uses a geo-distributed key-value (KV) store designed for edge environments, such as FReD~\cite{pfandzelter2023fred} or FogStore~\cite{gupta2018fogstore}.
+It manages user context across edge nodes, distinct from the LLM's internal KV-cache.

-The edge nodes interact implicitly via the underlying KV store.
-When a Context Manager updates a session context, it writes to its local KV store replica.
-The KV store is then responsible for replicating this data.
-Nodes share a session context only with nodes that are serving the same model, ensuring that context is only replicated where it is relevant.
-Lastly, each session context has a time-to-live (TTL) to automatically clean up stale data or by client's explicit request.
-When a client sends a request to a new node, the Context Manager on that node reads the context from its local replica.
-If the context is stale (as indicated by the client's turn counter), the Context Manager retries the read, effectively waiting for the replication from the previous node to complete.
+When a session context is updated, the Context Manager writes to its local KV replica, which replicates the data to nodes serving the same model.
+Each context has a time-to-live (TTL) for automatic cleanup.
+Upon a request to a new node, the Context Manager reads the local replica; if stale (based on the turn counter), it retries, waiting for replication.

-A key aspect of our design is how we manage data consistency.
-While many distributed data stores rely on client-side middleware to ensure consistency for mobile clients~\cite{bermbach2013middleware}, our architecture delegates this responsibility to the Context Manager.
-This is a more suitable approach for our use case, where the data consumer (the Context Manager on a static edge node) is stationary, but the data owner (the LLM mobile client) roams between nodes.